QUARTERLY UPDATE

 We are profoundly grateful to Dr Morales for investing a week of his life in the Westminster Seminary UK community.
 The lectures did far more than equip students for an exam; they nourished souls, shaped future preaching, and kindled fresh wonder at the God who reveals Himself in the Torah—and supremely in the Lord Jesus Christ.

-We’re pleased to share that we have recently launched a new recruitment campaign for a “US Ambassador” role, and have already received a strong set of applications from candidates deeply aligned with our mission.
+We’re pleased to share an encouraging update from Westminster Seminary UK: we have recently launched a new recruitment campaign for a “US Ambassador” role and have already received a strong set of applications from candidates deeply aligned with our mission.

 This role will be vital as we continue to raise up faithful ministers, build partner relationships in the USA, and prepare for our move to Oxford in 2026.
 Your prayers and support are making a real difference.